 The alpine paradise of Lake Tahoe is a scenic doggie heaven with lots of adventurous options for both dogs and their parents.
 Campers will find MacKerriecher State Park’s three campgrounds dog-friendly and ready, including Nevada Beach campground with a wonderful dog spot.
 You can even take your dog swimming at a dog-friendly beach like Homewood’s Obexer General or hike in a lift at Squaw Valley’s aerial tram and Northstar’s lifts as long as your dog is leashed.

-What dog-friendly adventure is complete without renting a raft like dozes of other summer pet travelers and float for miles down the Truckee River?
+What dog-friendly adventure is complete without renting a raft like dozes of other summer pet travelers and float for miles down the Truckee River.
 You can also try out a dog-friendly canoe with spacious cockpits for a furry member and their parent at the Tahoe City Kayak.
 What fun for you both!

-Summer estate outbuildings and homes are plentiful too at the Tallac Historic Site where your dog is invited assuming it is leashed. [is this just for visiting or are there are pet friendly accommodations?]
+Summer estate outbuildings and homes are plentiful too at the Tallac Historic Site where your dog is invited assuming it is leashed.

 Lake Tahoe has trails that span hundreds of miles and you and your dog will love exploring them as much as Tahoe City Lakeside Trail and Van Sickle Bi-State Park.